Ritik-Patel/Text-Translator-Python-Mini-project/README.md

 ### Step-4:
 Execute translate() method and print final output.

-## On a perfect execution of this translator, you should have similar outputs as you cann see in Outputs folder.
+## On a perfect execution of this translator, you should have similar outputs as you can see in Outputs folder.